Helpful Tips for Cleaning with Hydrogen Peroxide

 Peroxide can get rid of unwanted toilet bacteria.

-Bleach The Bathtub With With Hydrogen Peroxide Cleaner
+Bleach The Bathtub With Hydrogen Peroxide Cleaner

 Hydrogen peroxide cleaner is a good alternative to bleach for cleaning a bathtub.
 Spray it on the tub, allow it to set for a few minutes, and rinse it off.